pyomeca/bioptim/README.md

 ### Class: OdeSolver
 The ordinary differential equation (ode) solver to solve the dynamics of the system.
-The RK4 and RK8 are the one with the most options available.
+The RK4 and RK8 are the ones with the most options available.
-IRK is supposed to be a bit more robust, but may be slower too.
+IRK may be more robust but slower .
-CVODES is the one with the least options, since it is not in-house implemented.
+CVODES is the one with the least options since it is not in-house implemented.

 The accepted values are:
 - For Direct multiple shooting:
    - RK1: Runge-Kutta of the 1st order also known as Forward Euler
    - RK2: Runge-Kutta of the 2nd order also known as Midpoint Euler
    - RK4: Runge-Kutta of the 4th order
    - RK8: Runge-Kutta of the 8th order
-	- IRK: Implicit runge-Kutta (Legendre and Radau, from 0th to 9th order)
+   - IRK: Implicit Runge-Kutta (Legendre and Radau, from 0th to 9th order)
    - CVODES: cvodes solver
 - For Direct collocation:
    - COLLOCATION: Legendre and Radau, from 0th to 9th order

 ### Enum: Solver
 The nonlinear solver to solve the whole ocp.
 Each solver has some requirements (for instance, ̀`Acados` necessitates that the graph is SX).
-Feel free to test each of them to see which one fits the best your needs.
+Feel free to test each of them to see which fits your needs best.
-̀`Ipopt` is a robust solver, that may be a bit slow though.
+̀`Ipopt` is a robust solver, that may be slow.
-̀`Acados` on the other is a very fast solver, but is much more sensitive to the relative weightings of the objective functions and to the initial guess.
+̀`Acados`, on the other hand, is a very fast solver, but is much more sensitive to the relative weightings of the objective functions and the initial guess.
 It is perfectly designed for MHE and NMPC problems.

 The accepted values are: